richardanaya/verygoodword/README.md

-Looking for a better phrase to use than "very <word>"?
+Looking for a better phrase to use than "very (insert word here)"?
 This website is a quick reference of suggestions

 | base word | slight intensity | greater intensity | extreme intensity |
 |---|---|---|---|